1Seven3Seven/BasicBitmaps/README.md

 # BasicBitmaps
-Basic Bitmap Tools, loading, creating, manipulating, drawing and saving.
+### Basic Bitmap Tools, loading, creating, manipulating, drawing and saving bitmap images.

+A project that I am working on in my spare time.